sifteo/thundercracker/README.rst

 sdk
   Development kit for game software, running on the master.
+  This directory is intended to contain only redistributable components.
+  During build, pre-packaged binaries, built binaries, and built docs are copied here.

 stir
   Our asset preparation tool, the Sifteo Tiled Image Reducer.